SuheyrM/threat-composer-ecs/README.md

 ## Threat Composer ECS Deployment

-A DevOps project demonstrating automated container deployment to AWS ECS Fargate using Terraform, Docker, and GitHub Actions CI/CD.
+This project demonstrates a fully automated DevOps pipeline that deploys a containerized Node.js application to **AWS ECS Fargate** using **Terraform, Docker, and GitHub Actions**.

-This project provisions the full infrastructure, builds a Docker container, pushes it to Amazon ECR, and deploys it automatically to ECS behind an Application Load Balancer.
+The infrastructure is provisioned with Terraform, the application is packaged as a Docker container, and GitHub Actions builds the image, pushes it to **Amazon ECR**, and deploys it automatically to ECS behind an **Application Load Balancer**.

 ## Architecture
+Diagram:
 <img width="1536" height="1024" alt="image" src="https://github.com/user-attachments/assets/9a21043e-d8af-4915-9540-b92171d85135" />